Coarctation of the aortaAortic coarctation

 Coarctation of the aorta can be cured with surgery.
 Symptoms quickly get better after surgery.

-However, there is an increased risk for death due to heart problems among those who have had their aorta repaired, so lifelong follow-up with a cardiologist is encouraged.
+However, there is an increased risk for death due to heart problems among those who have had their aorta repaired.
+Lifelong follow-up with a cardiologist is encouraged.

 Narrowing or coarctation of the artery can return after surgery.
 This is more likely in persons who had surgery as a newborn.